apalbright/thelittledataset/content/post/ct-pretrial-descriptives.md

     </center>
 </figure>

-Violation of probation or conditional discharge is far and away the most common reason to end up in jail pretrial.
+*Violation of probation or conditional discharge is far and away the most common reason to end up in jail pretrial.*^[These are charges that are based on specific agreements with criminal justice system actors.]
 The second most common reason is criminal violation of a protective order, but it pales in a comparison of magnitudes.
-Failure to appear (in court), which is conceptually more similar to a violation of conditions than a new charge, appears twice on this top 10 list (once for first degree and once for second degree).
+Failure to appear (in court)^[FTA feels conceptually more similar to a violation of conditions than a new charge that is independent of criminal justice system interactions to me.] appears twice on this top 10 list (once for first degree and once for second degree).
 If we combined both degrees of failure to appear, it would be the second most common charge.

 People who work in pretrial services agencies will tell you that violations of probation are a big driver of jail admissions; the above graph puts those conversations into stark quantitative terms.
 This graph also makes the case that working to decrease failure to appear by implementing [tools like court text reminders](https://www.povertyactionlab.org/evaluation/costs-failure-appear-arraignment) would address another large driver of pretrial jail admissions.